Crop2ML-Catalog/Simplace_Soil_Temperature/README.md

 AgriculturalModelExchangeInitiative
 ==============================

-Model of Energy Balance of the crop growth simulation model SiriusQuality
+Model of Soil Temperature of the crop growth simulation model in Simplace Platform

 Project Organization
 ------------